Thai Heritage & Best Islands

 ► Dinner Suggestion (at your own expense):

-Located on Ao Nang Beach, Kodam Kitchen is a 15-minute taxi ride from your hotel.
-You can dine beneath a Thai pavilion, where star-shaped chandeliers create a romantic atmosphere.
+Located on Ao Nang Beach, Kodam Kitchen provides a romantic atmosphere where you can dine beneath a Thai pavilion adorned with star-shaped chandeliers.
 With over 50 expertly crafted dishes, you will find it hard to choose what you like.
 Don’t miss trying signature dishes like Grilled Chicken Sticks with Turmeric, Fried Pork Belly, and Thai Fried Noodles with Shrimp.
 It is open from 11:00 to 22:30, and it’s best to make a reservation at least a week in advance.

 Average Cost per Person: THB 200-400 (USD 6-11)